By Laura Naranjo

 Jason-1’s accuracy during the tandem mission has helped scientists monitor ocean circulation in greater detail.
 For instance, tidal motion near the coasts occurs on a spatial scale too small to be detected by TOPEX/Poseidon.
 The tandem mission’s improved level of accuracy allows for proper removal of this motion, allowing scientists to better detect climate variation near the coasts, Fu said.Fu also credited the tandem mission with improved observations in the open ocean.
 Eddies, or rotating swirls of water that carry large amounts of heat, salt, and nutrients, are too small to be resolved by TOPEX/Poseidon, but the tandem mission is capable of measuring these phenomena.
 Warm water eddies can rise up to 80 centimeters (31.5 inches) higher than surrounding waters, and cold water eddies indicate depressions in the ocean surface, influencing ocean circulation and surface topography.

 While scientists have already observed an El Niño and its transition into a La Niña using Jason-1 data, they anticipate more observations of ocean circulation and temperature variations, and increased use in practical applications such as determining coastal environment management practices and forecasting ocean conditions.
-Currently, both the NASA JPL PO.DAAC and the CNES AVISO service provide satellite altimetry data from TOPEX/Poseidon and Jason-1.
+Currently, both PO.DAAC and the CNES AVISO service provide satellite altimetry data from TOPEX/Poseidon and Jason-1.
 Aside from science and research applications, data are being applied in a variety of sectors, including commercial fishing, ship routing, marine wildlife monitoring, ocean debris tracking, and offshore industries.

 However, Fu stressed that the mission’s long-term goal is to continue the time series of ocean observations.
 “The revolutionary aspect of Jason-1 is that for the first time we can detect ocean changes on the order of decades rather than years, something that has not been achieved by TOPEX/Poseidon alone,” said Fu.
 “Extending the time series will be key to understanding global warming and climate change.”